Alternatives to Docusign®: Pricing, pros & cons, use cases

 Top limitations of Box Sign

-• No identity verification features for highly sensitive or high-value agreements: Box Sign does not support advanced or qualified signatures, which can be a serious limitation for enterprises doing business in Europe.
+• Advanced and qualified signatures: Box Sign does not support advanced or qualified signatures, which can be a limitation for enterprises doing business in Europe.

 • Limited integrations and out-of-the-box connectors: Salesforce and a handful of other apps are the only out-of-the-box integrations available.
-This is an impediment for organizations looking to roll out an eSignature solution across groups and departments.
+This may be an impediment for organizations looking to roll out an eSignature solution across groups and departments.

 Important details